laravelwebdev/ChromePusnas/README.md

 ## Disclaimer
-1. The extension will send loan statistics data to the epustaka web
+1. The extension will send borrowed statistics data to the epustaka web
 2. Use wisely for personal use only, not for commercial use
 3. This tool is for educational and archival purposes only.
 Please respect copyright laws and the terms of service of the National Library of Indonesia.